DeepIntent Deep Dive: What Is CTV?

 • Subscription video-on-demand (SVOD): Some streaming services are premium subscription-based, which means users pay a monthly flat rate to view content without advertisements.
 Apple TV is one example.

-• Free Ad-Supported Streaming TV (FAST): FAST apps deliver linear TV viewing experience through connected devices.
+• Free Ad-Supported Streaming TV (FAST): FAST apps deliver a linear TV viewing experience through connected devices.
 Where AVOD is one-to-one on-demand viewing, FAST content streams live to many people.
 Think Samsung TV+ or Fox’s Tubi.

 Want to learn more about getting started with CTV advertising?
 Read our five tips for the first-time programmatic CTV advertiser.